Grants & Fellowships

 David Geffen School of Medicine at UCLA

 HDF grants enable many researchers to receive major long-term funding from other sources, including the National Institutes of Health.
 Postdoctoral fellowships are awarded to promising early career researchers and are intended to support and cultivate their interest in Huntington’s disease.
+The Huntington’s Disease Career Advancement Grant (HD-CAG) is an accelerator program for senior postdoctoral researchers.

 The following is a list of currently funded HDF researchers.